You may wish to see a page with an introduction to this section first.

-At San Leo he designed two imposing round bastions which could withstand the impact of guns and which by projecting from the walls allowed the defenders to fire on the assailants from a side position (flanking or enfilade fire).
+In San Leo he designed two imposing round bastions which could withstand the impact of guns and which by projecting from the walls allowed the defenders to fire on the assailants from a side position (flanking or enfilade fire).

 (left) Palazzo del Governatore which was built by the Florentines in 1521; (right-above) coat of arms of Florence; (right-below) coat of arms of Pope Julius II